 Planning with a skilled accessibility travel agent is recommended.

-Hiring a vehicle with a knowledgeable local driver for travel outside Bujumbura is a worthwhile investment.
-This provides safety, efficiency, and local insights.
+Hiring a vehicle with a knowledgeable local driver for travel out of Bujumbura is a worthwhile investment.
+This provides safety, efficiency, plus local perspectives.

 Confirm life jackets are available and functional prior to leaving any boat trip on Lake Tanganyika.